 - Fully Loaded Page

 - First Contentful Paint

 A fully loaded page means how much time it takes to load 100% resources on a page or how fast your web page is.

 Time to First Byte means how much time it takes to start the loading process for a web page.
 When you land on a page and white screen appears for a few seconds, this is known as TTFB (time to first byte).

 First Contentful Paint means when the content is painted on your web page.
 FCP can be text or any image.
 In other words, you can say how much time it takes to load an actual content on a web page.

 First Contentful Paint is the actual measurement of the user-experience.

-Google will also consider the user experience as a ranking factor from 2021.
-They introduced the Core Web Vital but it will be considered as a ranking factor from 2021.
+Google is also considering the user experience as a ranking factor from 2021.
+They introduced the Core Web Vital and is considered as a ranking factor from 2021.

 Try to improve your page speed as much as you can because it helps your user to scan your content easily.